 - Training Data Annotation: The cross-camera labels are annotated.
 Training data annotation is usually essential for discriminative Re-identification model learning due to the large cross-camera variations.
 For large domain shifts, the training data usually needs to be annotated in every new scenario.

 - Model Training: In the training phase, a discriminative and robust Re-ID model is trained with the previously annotated person images or videos.
-This is the core of the development of a re-identification system and widely researched.
+This is the core of the development of a re-identification system and is widely researched.
 Extensive models have been developed to handle the various challenges, concentrating on feature representation learning, distance metric learning, or their combinations.

 State-of-the-Art Re-Identification: Closed-World